 Fertility Preservation Oocyte (Egg) Freezing

 Women usually do not know they have fertility problems until they try to become pregnant.
 However, in certain circumstances, a woman may know ahead of time that her ability to reproduce is in jeopardy, allowing her to make the decision to preserve her fertility for the future.
 A common example of such a scenario is someone about to undergo chemotherapy or radiation treatment for cancer, both of which are known to damage a person's reproductive potential.
-Oocyte (egg) freezing, through a technique known as vitrification, offers women hope for improving fertility in their future.
+Oocyte (egg) freezing, through a technique known as vitrification, offers women who come to IVF Florida hope for improving fertility in their future.

 Fertility Preservation Before Cancer Treatment

 Chemotherapy and radiation can damage eggs or sperm and possibly render a patient infertile.
 Freezing a woman's eggs, or embryos created with sperm from her partner or an anonymous donor, allows her the chance to have a genetic child in the future.
 Our fertility doctors understand the time constraints and emotional stress of patients facing cancer treatment, as well as the concern over the potential negative impact on future fertility.
 IVF Florida offers expedited, compassionate care at a discounted rate for egg or embryo freezing for cancer treatment.